mgoellnitz/mgoellnitz.github.io/index.md

 # Generic Tools

 [trackdown](http://mgoellnitz.github.io/trackdown/) - Lightweight Issue Tracking with plain Markdown for distributed teams.
+If you are missing the "git clone" for your tickets from github.com, codeberg.org, or gitlab.com, then this is for you.

-[dinistiq](http://mgoellnitz.github.io/dinistiq/) - Minimalistic Dependency Injection for Java
+[dinistiq](http://mgoellnitz.github.io/dinistiq/) - Minimalistic Dependency Injection for Java.

 # CoreMedia related

 [CMCC Build Image](https://github.com/provocon/coremedia-build-docker) to prepare, package, and upload CoreMedia CMCC-11, CMCC-10, CMS-9, ...
-Workspaces with Platform Releases up to 2310 - at least - and starting from 1701
+Workspaces with Platform Releases up to 2310 - at least - and starting from 1701.
+Comes with ready to use starting points for GitLab CI, GitHub Action, Forgejo Action etc.

 [CoConAT](http://mgoellnitz.github.io/coconat/) Content Access Tool for CoreMedia Content Repositories in different languages.
-Extracted from Tangram CoreMedia Adaptor CoMA.
+Extracted from Tangram CoreMedia Adaptor CoMA als also ported to PHP.

 [Hello World](https://github.com/provocon/hello-cms-9) minimal Content preparator Tool for CoreMedia CMS-9.